Locally differentially private estimation of nonlinear functionals of discrete distributions: Estimators and results

 \begin{thm} For any integer $K \geq 2$, we have the lower bounds\\ \textup{1)} $\ga\in(0,1)$:

 \textup{2)} $\ga\in(1,2)$:

-where the infimum is taken over all estimators $\hat{F}$ and all $\al$-LDP mechanisms $Q$. \end{thm}
+where the infimum is taken over all estimators $\hat{F}$ and all $\al$-LDP sequentially interactive PM $Q$. \end{thm}

-Notice that $e^{2\al}-e^{-2\al} \asymp \al$ when $\al$ is small.
-Then for such $\al$, the lower bound \eqref{THM:eq:LB} for $\ga \in(0,1)$ matches, up to a factor $K^{\ga}$, the quadratic risk of the thresholded estimator (Theorem \ref{threshold:thm}), or equivalently the upper bound \eqref{conj01} announced in our main theorem.
-Similarly, there is a gap of a factor $K^{\ga}$ between the lower bound \eqref{THM:eq:LB:geq1} and the upper bounds (\ref{conj132}) and (\ref{conj322}) of the main theorem.
+Note that $e^{2\al}-e^{-2\al} \asymp \al$ when $\al$ is small.
+Then the lower bound \eqref{THM:eq:LB} for $\ga \in(0,1)$ matches, up to a factor $K^{\ga}$, the quadratic risk of the thresholded estimator (Theorem \ref{threshold:thm}), or equivalently the rate \eqref{conj01} of the combined estimator $\hat{E}_{\ga}$.
+For $\ga \in(1,2)$, the situation is slightly more involved, but one can see again that there is a gap of a factor $K^{\ga}$ between some terms of the lower bound \eqref{THM:eq:LB:geq1} and the upper bounds (\ref{conj132}) and (\ref{conj322}) of Corollary \ref{mainTHM}.
+Besides, reading the proof of lower bounds, one can check that this $K^{\ga}$-gap is tightly connected to the gap between the left-terms $1/(\al^2n)^{2(\ga-1)}$ and $1/(\al^2n)^{\ga-1}$ of the lower and upper bounds respectively, so that the optimality of the problem actually boils down to reducing this $K^{\ga}$-gap.

-\section{Discussion}
+\subsection{Discussion}

-The estimation of power sum functionals in the context of local differential privacy proves to be a very rich topic potentially difficult to solve sharply in all possible cases.
-It is also important to highlight that all privacy mechanisms and estimators introduced here could be further investigated for other functionals, for example the Rényi entropy $H_{\ga}$ which is fundamental in information theory and is connected to the power sum $F_{\ga}$ by the relation $H_{\ga}= \frac{\log F_{\ga}}{1-\ga}$.
-We discuss below different directions that are interesting and challenging to follow.
+In this first work on the estimation of the power sum functional $F_{\ga}$, we focus on a plug-in estimator based on samples obtained using a non-interactive PM.
+Although its analogue estimator in the non private case is known to be nearly minimax optimal, we show that our plug-in estimator performs poorly in the LDP setting for large $K$ (proving a tight characterization of its maximal quadratic risk).
+Hence, practical methods performing well in the non private case should not be systematically transferred to the LDP setting, which requires to design new statistical procedures.
+We then suggest a correction of this estimator using thresholding, which significantly improves the rates of convergence, removing almost the whole dependence of the risk in the support size $K$ for large $K$.
+We finally get faster rates by combining these two previous estimators with a sequentially interactive procedure.
+It is also important to highlight that all privacy mechanisms and estimators introduced here could be further investigated for other functionals, for example the Rényi entropy $H_{\ga}$ which is fundamental in information theory and is connected to the power sum $F_{\ga}$ via the relation $H_{\ga}= \frac{\log F_{\ga}}{1-\ga}$.

-A general question in locally private estimation is when interactive procedures outperform non-interactive ones.
-It has already been proved in \cite{butucea2020interactive} that the former improves significantly over the latter for estimating $F_2$ ($\ga = 2$) with smooth continuous distributions.
-It is an open sub-question whether this phenomenon also happens with $F_\gamma$ for any $\gamma >0$ and any discrete distributions.
-When $\ga >1$, we have gained a $\log$ factor in our error bounds by considering interactive procedures.
-However, we do not have matching lower bounds, and thus it is still unclear if this $\log$-improvement comes from some shortcomings in our upper bound analysis, or rather some inherent gap in the optimal rates of non-interactive and interactive procedures.